GenARM: Reward Guided Generation with Autoregressive Reward Model for Test-time Alignment: Reward guided generation with Autoregressive Reward Model

 \textbf{Training. } Training an \arm on a preference dataset involves predicting token-level rewards to ensure the trajectory-level rewards align with the data, using a negative log-likelihood loss function similar to that used for training trajectory-level RMs in~\cref{eq:reward_model_standard}, as follows:

 where $\beta_r$ is a training hyperparameter, and $y_{w,<t}$ and $y_{l,<t}$ denote the first $t-1$ tokens in $y_w$ (winning response) and $y_l$ (losing response), respectively.
+We provide comparison with the DPO~\citep{rafailov2024direct} training objective in~\cref{apd: theory_more}.

 \textbf{\arm learns token-level reward. } To qualitatively demonstrate the learned token-level reward $\log\pi_r(y_t|x,y_{<t})$, we trained an \arm using the harmlessness preference data from the {\SafeRLHFtenK} dataset~\citet{beavertails}. ~\cref{fig:visualization_token_reward} shows the token-level rewards assigned by \arm to a harmless and a harmful response. \arm correctly assigns higher rewards to harmless tokens like ``respect" and "kind" in the harmless response, and lower rewards to harmful tokens such as ``ignore" and ``cruel" in the harmful response, demonstrating its ability to differentiate between harmless and harmful content at the token level.
+In~\cref{apd: theory_more}, we present an interpretation of the \arm as an advantage function that accounts for future cumulative returns in an RL framework.